HarvardMapCollection/tutorials/qgis/open-vector/index.md

 2. In QGIS, open a `New empty project`.

-3. From your computer file directory,  drag the file into the map browser.
-If you are working with shapefiles, choose the file that ends in the `.shp` extension.
+3. From your computer file directory,  drag the vector data file (shapefile, geojson, geopackage) into the map browser.
+If your data is in shapefile format, drag the file that ends in the `.shp` extension.
-> If you get a warning message about the data projection, you can click through that..
+> You can click through any warning messages about the data projection at this point.
 ![Screen recording of dragging the file into the QGIS program](media/1.gif)